steelwheels/KiwiCompnents/Document/Components/TableView.md

-# Table component
+# TableView component
-The table is used to present the content of database.
+The table view is used to present the content of database.
 The content of the database is defined by table object.
 See [ValueTable](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Class/ValueTable.md),
 [ContactTable](https://github.com/steelwheels/KiwiScript/blob/master/KiwiLibrary/Document/Class/ContactTable.md).